Far and away, the very best routes in Southern California’s most scenic and most popular cycling region!

 The event starts and finishes just down the road from its namesake, Solvang, a quaint, Danish village with excellent restaurants, window shopping, real shopping, horse-drawn carriages, parks, people in costume, wine-tasting, vineyards, and lots of fun things for the whole family to see and do.
 Bring your family and make a weekend of it.
 We promise they’ll all have a great time while you ride your bike!

 We’ve put together a wonderful and unique century route, unlike any other organized ride in the area.
 Riders will experience the very best of the Santa Ynez valley and then head out to points beyond.
 This figure eight style course starts with a tour of Solvang, Los Olivos, Ballard and Santa Ynez, and then heads up the well-known Foxen Canyon.
 The route then loops back around towards Solvang via Zaca Station, Hwy 154 and beautiful Ballard Canyon.
 Then riders head South towards Buellton and veer off on the famous Avenue of the Flags which becomes Santa Rosa Road.
 Taking the back roads of Lompoc, riders will head up and over Harris Grade and drop back down to Hwy 135 towards the great little western antique haven of Los Alamos.
 From Los Alamos, riders encounter the last big climb of the day, up and over Drum Canyon, a quiet, twisty, 800 foot, 3.4 mile ascent.
 Drum Canyon has a steep, technical downhill, so please pay close attention to your speed.
 Once you reach the bottom, you’ll hop onto Hwy 246 back to Buellton, with a big shoulder all the way to town!
 100 miles with 4,900 feet of climbing.
 Four SAG stops along the course.
+You may view a map of the route, the elevation profile and download GPS files here.
+(Please note that RideWithGPS.com exaggerates the accumulated elevation gain by quite a bit.)

 Metric century ride: Riders will cover the last 60 miles of the fantastic century route.
 Leaving Buellton, riders veer off on the famous Avenue of the Flags which becomes Santa Rosa Road, and the first climbs of the day.
 After a blast down Hwy 1, riders take the back roads of Lompoc, heading up and over Harris Grade and dropping back down to Hwy 135 towards the great little western antique haven of Los Alamos.
 From Los Alamos, riders encounter the last big climb of the day, up and over Drum Canyon, a quiet, twisty, 800 foot, 3.4 mile ascent.
 Drum Canyon has a steep, technical downhill, so please pay close attention to your speed.
 Once you reach the bottom, you’ll hop onto Hwy 246 back to Buellton, with a big shoulder all the way to town!
 62 miles with 3,100 feet of climbing.
 Three SAG stops along the course.
+You may view a map of the route, the elevation profile and download GPS files here.
+Two options for Double Metric Century (200k): To add the extra miles after doing the Century, click here.
+For extra climbing on the 2nd half of the Century, click here.

 Towns/regions visited: Solvang, Ballard, Los Olivos, Santa Ynez, Foxen Canyon, Buellton, Lompoc, Los Alamos, and back to Buellton.